From pore collapse to crystal growth: ultrafast laser-induced stishovite formation in nanoporous silica: Model

 \subsection{Two-Temperature Model coupled to Molecular Dynamics}

-The general equations employed for our model are shown as follows:
+The general equations employed for our model are as follows:

-In these equations, $T_e$ and $T_a$ are the electron and lattice temperatures, $K_e$ and $C_e$ are the thermal conductivity and thermal capacity of the electron subsystem, $G_{e\text{-}ph}$ is the electron-phonon coupling factor, $\mathcal{P}$ is the power density distribution which gives the power loss of the pulse which was absorbed by the medium.
-For the atom $j$ in MD, $m_j$ is the mass of the atom, $\mathbf{v}_j$ is its velocity, and $\mathbf{F}^{\text{lang}}_j$ is the Langevin force reflecting the energy transfer from the electronic subsystem.
-The internal force, $-\nabla_j U$, is the force acting on atom $j$ due to the interatomic potential $U$.
+In these equations, $T_\text{e}$ and $T_\text{a}$ are the electron and lattice temperatures, $K_\text{e}$ and $C_\text{e}$ are the thermal conductivity and thermal capacity of the electron subsystem, $G_{\text{e-ph}}$ is the electron-phonon coupling factor, $\mathcal{P}$ is the absorbed laser power density distribution.
+In MD, $m_j$ is the mass of the atom $j$, $\mathbf{v}_j$ is its velocity, and $\mathbf{F}^{\text{lang}}_j$ is the Langevin force reflecting the energy transfer from the electronic subsystem.
+The internal force, $-\nabla_j U$, is the force acting on atom $j$ due to the interatomic potential $U$, where $\mathbf{r}_1$,...,$\mathbf{r}_n$ are the position vectors of all the atoms in the system.

 Figure \ref{Femto3D_scheme} shows the scheme of the model.
-When using fixed periodic boundary conditions, the atoms leaving from one boundary will be reentered into the simulation box from the opposite boundary.
-In regard of shock wave propagation this will create an effect of shock waves coming from the other similar regions of the medium.
-This will finally replicate an effect of bulk medium undergone laser irradiation at the peak intensity (we work with a few nm regions).
-So, fixed periodic boundary condition in all three directions is used for our simulations.
+The periodic boundary conditions are set in all three directions.
+Thus, the atoms leaving from one boundary reenter the simulation box from the opposite boundary.
+This creates an effect of shock waves coming from other pores and replicates a laser-irradiated bulk medium under plane-wave irradiation.

-At the atomistic level, the electronic subsystem is treated as a continuous medium that effectively acts as a thermal reservoir for the atomic system in the MD simulation.
+At the atomic level, the electronic subsystem is treated as a continuous medium that effectively acts as a thermal reservoir in the MD simulation.
 Consequently, a canonical ensemble is appropriate for describing the lattice dynamics.
-Since the electronic temperature evolves at each timestep and the energy exchange between the electronic and lattice subsystems is governed by the coupling factor and their instantaneous temperatures, the Langevin thermostat is a suitable approach for modeling this interaction \cite{yuan2021ablation}.
-The electron-phonon coupling was represented through a stochastic Langevin force, following the formulation introduced by Duffy and Rutherford~\cite{duffy2006including, Rutherford_2007}, with the modified expression given as:
+Since the energy exchange between the electronic and lattice subsystems is governed by the coupling factor and their instantaneous temperatures, the Langevin thermostat is a suitable approach for modeling this interaction \cite{yuan2021ablation}.
+The electron-phonon coupling is therefore represented through a stochastic Langevin force ~\cite{duffy2006including, Rutherford_2007}: